dishanijhawan/Excel-Data-Analysis/README.md

 # Submission
 Steps to Follow:
-Formating & Data Processing:
+~Formating & Data Processing:
 Before you start with your analysis, rearrange the columns in all sheets where you can bring all the common columns as the first three columns of the individual sheet.
 Then perform formatting on each sheet to make it presentable and understandable.

-Once your sheet is ready, Apply data processing steps to prepare the dataset for the analysis.
+~Once your sheet is ready, Apply data processing steps to prepare the dataset for the analysis.

-Data Analysis:
+~Data Analysis:
 Find individual features and study their distribution in the dataset.
 Further, analyse how they impact the GDP column (like how Lending Interest affects GDP ) and develop factors that affect a country's GDP to solve our Business Problem.

-Storytelling:
+~Storytelling:
 Create a storyline that can be presented to the stakeholders.
 This should have all the insight you got while doing the analysis.

+# Steps I took:
+First, created a Unique Id as the first column of each sheet and then merged the sheets.
+~To merge different sheets, took help of VLookup ~Vlookup Syntax: =VLOOKUP(search_key, range, index, [is_sorted])